mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   "What was all of this for, Casra?
 What were you planning to do before you left?"

   "Many from my tribe chose to live here after they became sober.
 They felt forgotten by their cities or their families, so they found a new family, a new city to be a part of here.
-For me, radio was a way to let everyone from Ara know they would have a home here if they had good intention.
-Setre, on the other hand, believed that Holragi had malicious plans and recruited spies to uncover them."
+For me, radio was going to be a way to let everyone from Ara know they would have a home here if they had good intentions, in spite of any mistakes they might have made.
+Setre, on the other hand, believed that Holragi had malicious plans and wanted to use radio to uncover them."

   "What sorts of plans?"

-  "She couldn't recruit anyone.
-They thought we were crazy fake-scientists with a dangerous idea.
-Even when we showed them that it works."
+  "We never found out.
+When I went back to Ara, I re-made a radio and tried to recruit some people to go to Holragi and help us find out.
+They thought I was some crazy maman with a dangerous idea.
+Even when I showed them that it works."

-  "I'm glad we met.
+  "Well, I'm glad we met then.
 I have every intention of going back and figuring out what Holragi is up to."

-  "I've never met someone so interested in what we're doing.
-What's in this for you?"
+  "I've never met someone so interested in what we're doing, so pardon if I ask: what's in this for you?"

   "You remember the reason I gave you for why I was here?"

-  "Yea."
+  "You pinned a man against a wall."

   "The man was an ex-senator from Holragi.
-And he pressured my maman into going on some experimental flight to space."
+And he pressured my maman, Liffa, into going on some experimental flight to space."

   "Why would he do that?"

   "He says it's because thi's a perfect fit for the program, but I think it's really because my woman is a senator for Heiko, and he wants a playing card."

   "What's happened that people are suddenly at each others' necks?
-When I left, everything was boring and humdrum in the news."
+When we left Shaki, everything was boring and humdrum in the news."

-  Kip paused and pondered if he should mention it.
+  Kip paused and pondered again if he should mention it.

   He said, "I'll tell you later."